 Église Saint-Séverin

-What’s more, Église Saint-Séverin also holds a permit from the VIth century; it was granted by Séverin the Solitary himself.
+What’s more, Église Saint-Séverin also holds a permit from the VIth century, which was granted by Séverin the Solitary himself.
 Make sure to check out the neo-gothic columns and the old and modern stained-glass windows, both of which are magnificent works of art.
-So if you’re visiting Paris, be sure to stop by Église Saint-Séverin and enjoy its beauty and history.
+So, if you’re visiting Paris, be sure to stop by Église Saint-Séverin and enjoy its beauty and history.

 La Madeleine

-La Madeleine is a stunning church located in the heart of Paris, France.
-With its impressive 52 Corinthian columns and classic Greek temple-like design, La Madeleine looks like something straight out of ancient Greece.
+La Madeleine is a stunning church in the heart of Paris, France.
+With its impressive 52 Corinthian columns and classic Greek temple-like design, it looks like something straight out of ancient Greece.

-Despite being built in the 18th and 19th centuries, La Madeleine has an air of eternal grandeur and antiquity about it.
-This can be attributed to the fact that it underwent several construction phases during this time period before finally being completed in 1843.
+Despite being built in the 18th and 19th centuries, La Madeleine has an air of eternal grandeur and antiquity.
+This can be attributed to the fact that it underwent several construction phases during this period before finally being completed in 1843.

-Now, La Madeleine is a popular tourist attraction and one of the most iconic landmarks in all of Paris.
+Now, La Madeleine is a popular tourist attraction and one of the most iconic landmarks in Paris.
 Whether you are admiring it from afar or exploring its majestic interior, La Madeleine is a must-see for anyone visiting the City of Lights.
-While you are there, be sure to stop by one of the great restaurants or shops at Place de la Madeleine.
+While there, stop by one of the great restaurants or shops at Place de la Madeleine.

 Saint-Eustache